django-json-api/django-rest-framework-json-api/docs/usage.md

 - A related resource path can be used:
     `?filter[inventory.item.partNum]=123456` (where `inventory.item` is the relationship path)

-If you are also using [`SearchFilter`](#searchfilter) (which performs single parameter searches across multiple fields) you'll want to customize the name of the query parameter for searching to make sure it doesn't conflict with a field name defined in the filterset.
-The recommended value is: `search_param="filter[search]"` but just make sure it's `filter[_something_]` to comply with the JSON:API spec requirement to use the filter keyword.
-The default is `REST_FRAMEWORK['SEARCH_PARAM']` unless overriden.

 The filter returns a `400 Bad Request` error for invalid filter query parameters as in this example for `GET http://127.0.0.1:8000/nopage-entries?filter[bad]=1`:
 ```json